Beginner’s Guide to Facebook Ads Targeting

 Before you dive into the deep end, it’s important to define your Facebook advertising goals and ensure they align with your overarching business goals.

-Even if you create the best ad in the world, it won’t do you any good if you don’t serve to the right audience.
+Even if you create the best ad in the world, it won’t do you any good if you don’t serve it to the right people.
 The campaign purpose you select will dictate your targeting approach.

-Before you can begin targeting, you need to first define your ideal customer.
+Before you can begin targeting, though, you need to first define your ideal customer.

 Company Profile